anithorat/Langchain_Intro/README.md

 A chain is a sequence of actions that can be performed on a prompt or an output.
 A chain can include actions such as formatting, parsing, validating, or transforming the data.
 LangChain provides a class called LLMChain that allows you to create chains of actions using language models3.

 An agent is an entity that can execute a chain of actions and produce an output.
 An agent can be a single language model or a combination of multiple models and tools.
 LangChain provides a class called AgentExecutor that allows you to create and run agents using chains and prompt templates

+## Langchain consist three import concpet to complete the task
+1) Prompt remplate
+2) Chains
+3) Agent

+# Prompt Template:
+A prompt template is a way of creating prompts for language models using placeholders and input values.
+A prompt is the input that guides the model’s response.
+A prompt template can have different sections, such as instructions, context, examples, and output indicator.
+A prompt template can be formatted with different input values to create different prompts for different tasks or scenarios.